"Final Fantasy XII" Beginner's Tips

 Remember that Save Crystals heal all status effects, including KO!

-Some status effects like Sleep, Slow, Disable, Stop, Immobilize, Confuse and Berserk wear off eventually on their own, but in this game, Poison, Silence, Oil, Petrify, Disease and Blind don't.
+Some status effects like Sleep, Slow, Disable, Stop, Immobilize, Confuse, and Berserk wear off eventually on their own.
+But Poison, Silence, Oil, Petrify, Disease and Blind don't.

 The following is an incomplete list of the most common status effects and how to remove them; see the "Status Effects" section of this Gambit Guide for a more comprehensive exhaustive chart.

 Important status effects to know:

 - Sleep: "Zzz"—remove with alarm clock, Esuna spell.

 - Poison: Purple bubbles—remove with antidote, Poisana, or Esuna.